jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Snyk-AI-Generated-Code-Security-Report-2023.md

 AI coding assistants have achieved widespread adoption among developers across all sectors.
 However, many developers place far too much trust in the security of code suggestions from generative AI, despite clear evidence that these systems consistently make insecure suggestions.
-Unfortunately, security behaviors are not keeping up with AI code adoption.Technology organizations need to protect themselves against AI code completion risks by automating more security processes and inserting the right guardrails to protect not only against bad AI code but also against the unproven perception that AI\-generated code is always superior to novel human code.
+Unfortunately, security behaviors are not keeping up with AI code adoption.

+Technology organizations need to protect themselves against AI code completion risks by automating more security processes and inserting the right guardrails to protect not only against bad AI code but also against the unproven perception that AI\-generated code is always superior to novel human code.
-In December 2022, StackOverflow banned all AI\-generated submissions from ChatGPT to its coding Q\&A site, stating, The average rate of getting correct answers from ChatGPT is too low."
-Their assertion echoed findings from multiple respected academic studies from New York University and Stanford University finding that AI coding completion tools consistently made insecure suggestions and that coders relying heavily on the tools wrote more insecure code.In the Stanford study, which used an AI coding model tuned specifically for computer code, for coders writing an encryption function, the AI tool consistently recommended open source libraries that explicitly stated in their own documentation they were insecure and not suitable for high security use cases.
-Worse, in the Stanford study, developers believed AI suggestions made their code more secure even if it actually wasnt.In our own internal research, we have found that AI coding tools frequently make insecure code suggestions.
+In December 2022, StackOverflow banned all AI\-generated submissions from ChatGPT to its coding Q\&A site, stating, “The average rate of getting correct answers from ChatGPT is too low."
+Their assertion echoed findings from multiple respected academic studies from New York University and Stanford University finding that AI coding completion tools consistently made insecure suggestions and that coders relying heavily on the tools wrote more insecure code.

+In the Stanford study, which used an AI coding model tuned specifically for computer code, for coders writing an encryption function, the AI tool consistently recommended open source libraries that explicitly stated in their own documentation they were insecure and not suitable for high security use cases.
+Worse, in the Stanford study, developers believed AI suggestions made their code more secure even if it actually wasn’t.

+In our own internal research, we have found that AI coding tools frequently make insecure code suggestions.
 Despite these known findings, many developers believe code suggestions from AI coding tools are secure.
 In our survey, 75\.8% of respondents said that
 AI code is more secure than human code.
 This massive discrepancy is indicative of major problems with the way organizations are securing their development process against AI coding tools and educating their technology teams on the known risks of AI for code generation.
 In this report, we surveyed 537 technology and IT workers and managers to better understand this dynamic.
 AI Coding Tools Generate Insecure Code.
 Developers Ignore This Fact.
 Survey responses indicate that AI code completion continues to inject security risks into the development process.
-Whats more, developers are actively bypassing AI usage policies for coding.
+What’s more, developers are actively bypassing AI usage policies for coding.
 All of this is happening without putting in place proper guardrails, such as automated code scanning.
 Open source code is a particular risk as AI coding tools speed up velocity and suggest open source modules, but teams are not programmatically validating that suggested open source components are secure.
 Risks of Outsourcing Code
 Security to AI
 AI Code, Security, and Trust:  Organizations Must Change Their Approach 03
 PART ONE
 60%